Pilot Scholarship Impact Hub

 Prove the model and produce an investment proposal for a major funder to help us take the pilot to scale and sustain it.

 The pilot will focus on three concepts relating to Scholarships in sub-Saharan Africa:

-Our work will concentrate on Under and Post graduate scholarships.
+Our work will concentrate on under and post graduate scholarships.
+We will:

-We will identify the most effective programmes, look at their models in detail and identify their key success factors from scholarship selection to graduation and beyond.
+contact the top 50 providers to look at their models in detail and identify their key success factors from scholarship selection to graduation and beyond.

 We want to produce hard compelling evidence to use to start developing practical ways to help change.

-We will reinforce this with practical resources, including digital toolkits and learning resources for students, funders and deliverers at all stages of the process – from application, to study, to finding decent work as well as starting up/managing a scholarship programme.
+We will reinforce this with practical resources, including digital toolkits and learning resources for students, funders and deliverers at all stages of the process – from application, to study, to finding decent work as well as starting up or managing a scholarship programme.

 Building the knowledge and capabilities to do this and delivering at small scale is an important step towards creating a sustainable Scholarship Impact Hub.

 “Start to mobilise and change the discourse”

 The early reactions to the idea of creating the Scholarship Impact Hub from a range of stakeholders have been highly encouraging.